ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 Signing
 -------

-Request the :ref:`Safety Manager <qualification-plan:leadership-roles>` perform the :ref:`documentation signatures <internal-procedures:signing-all-documents>`.
+Request the :ref:`Safety Manager <qualification-plan:leadership-roles>` to perform the :ref:`documentation signatures <internal-procedures:signing-all-documents>`.

 Delivering the documentation package